Portal Sample Metrics#

 Verify metrics availability by following these steps: - Click on the Drilldown tab in the left navigation pane and then select Metrics to confirm the needed metrics are present.

-- Once you have confirmed metrics are available in Grafana, proceed to import the dashboard:
+After you have confirmed metrics are available in Grafana, proceed to import the dashboard.
+The menu path is Dashboards > + > Import > Import a Dashboard.

 Edit the imported dashboard as needed to customize panels, data sources, or variables.